Frequently Asked Questions

 Why can't I upload my documents on the online application system?

 You will not be able to upload your supporting documents on the online application system until you have paid your application fee.
-Once you have paid your application fee, the system will require 24 hours before your payment is processed.
-You will then be able to upload your supporting documents on the online application system.
+Once you have paid your application fee, please allow for 2 to 3 business days for the payment to be processed.
+Afterwards, you will be able to upload your supporting documents on the online application system.

 How do I make changes to an application that I have already submitted?